kcskw/PayaGateway/PayaCore/Direct-API/ACH.md

 # ACH

 The ACH API is used to process credit and debit from Bank Accounts.
-This sandbox provides interactive samples for all available ACH processing methods.
+Our Paya Developer sandbox provides interactive samples for all available ACH processing methods.
+You will need to include ACH Authorization verbiage prior to submitting payment details, the required method can vary depending on how the ACH trasnaction is initiated.
+Authorization Examples: [Paya ACH Authorization Requirements](https://github.com/PayaDev/PayaGateway/blob/master/PayaCore/Direct-API/ACH_Authorization%20_Requirements.md#paya-ach-authorization-requirements)

 ## API Health